Fight! Iczer One: OVA story

-Iczer-1 fights Iczer-2 in a massive battle over the ruins of Japan and is defeated, but escapes to regroup with Nagisa and rescue her.
+Iczer-1 fights Iczer-2 in a massive battle over the ruins of Japan and is defeated but escapes to regroup with Nagisa and rescue her.
 Iczer-2 and Sepia arrive in their giant robot, Iczer-Sigma.
 Iczer-Robo appears, and Nagisa leaves Sayoko with her bracelet before going with Iczer-1 to fight.
-Again the battle goes poorly for Iczer-Robo until, in a fit of sadism, Iczer-2 stomps on Sayoko, who has come to watch.
+Again, the battle goes poorly for Iczer-Robo until, in a fit of sadism, Iczer-2 stomps on Sayoko, who has come to watch.
 Immediately Sepia's morale is broken and Nagisa once again triggers the beam weapon of Iczer-Robo, destroying Iczer Sigma.
 Iczer-2 barely manages to teleport away before the robot explodes.
 Sepia chooses not to escape, wanting to be reunited with Cobalt.

 Iczer-1 is still badly injured from her fight with Iczer-2, and the two relax in a country meadow to recover.
 Sayoko is shown to be alive, thanks to Nagisa's bracelet.
 Iczer-2 retreats to a shadow realm to brood over her defeat before returning with two elite armored vedims, Reddas and Blueba, and abducts Nagisa.
-Iczer-1 must then single-handedly assault the Cthulhu fortress to get Nagisa back and kill Big Gold.
+Iczer-1 must then single-handedly assault the Cthulwulf fortress to get Nagisa back and kill Big Gold.
 Meanwhile, Iczer-2 tries to get Nagisa to willingly join her, threatening to otherwise force her.
 By the time Iczer-1 has reached the chamber where Nagisa is being kept, it is already too late.
 She has been placed under powerful mind control by Iczer-2, and Iczer-1 is forced to kill her.
 In dying, however, Nagisa's spirit merges with Iczer-1 and for the first time they fully synchronize.
 Iczer-1, fueled by Nagisa's sacrifice, defeats Iczer-2 and has her final confrontation with Big Gold.
 She later fights and kills Iczer-2, who reveals she just wanted a partner like Nagisa.

 Big Gold relates that she and Iczer-1 were both created at the same moment, by an ancient alien machine built to grant the desires of its creators.
-The Matriarch of the Cthulhu, who would eventually become Sir Violet, had passed within range of the machine just as she exclaimed in despair that her race would die in space and never find a new home.
+The Matriarch of the Cthulwulf, who would eventually become Sir Violet, had passed within range of the machine just as she exclaimed in despair that her race would die in space and never find a new home.
 At that moment, Big Gold had appeared to tell her that her wish was granted.
-She had changed her idyllic society into a fascist nightmare, and had mutated the once benign vedim into their current parasitic forms.
-Big Gold was an embodiment of "Desire" and it had remade the Cthulhu race.
+She had changed her idyllic society into a fascist nightmare and had mutated the once benign vedim into their current parasitic forms.
+Big Gold was an embodiment of "Desire" and it had remade the Cthulwulf race.
 Iczer-1 was the other half of this prophecy.
-She was "Conscience" and her role was to fulfill the Cthulhu matriarch's wish and destroy them all on the eve of finding a new homeworld.
+She was "Conscience" and her role was to fulfill the Cthulwulf matriarch's wish and destroy them all on the eve of finding a new home world.